-So, no matter the outcome, you would make a guaranteed profit of £11.81 on this match!
+So, no matter the outcome, you would make a minimum profit of £11.81 on this match!

 You’ll make a small loss more often than not, but when your selected team leads at half-time, there are some very decent profits to be made.